AceGRPO: Adaptive Curriculum Enhanced Group Relative Policy Optimization for Autonomous Machine Learning Engineering: Introduction

 To address these challenges, we propose \textbf{AceGRPO} (\textbf{A}daptive \textbf{C}urriculum \textbf{E}nhanced \textbf{GRPO}), an RL training framework that bootstraps an evolving pool of intermediate states to enable continuous, open-ended self-improvement.
 AceGRPO is built upon two tightly-coupled components: (1) To balance pool diversity with collection efficiency, we introduce an \textbf{Evolving Data Buffer} that continuously converts expensive executions into reusable step-wise training tasks.
 It treats every intermediate state (whether from failed debugging attempts or suboptimal solutions) as a valid starting point for a new single-step RL task.
 (2) To spend execution budget on informative states, we design an \textbf{Adaptive Sampling} strategy that prioritizes states exhibiting both high reward variance (indicating uncertainty near the agent's capability frontier) and meaningful improvement headroom (avoiding mastered tasks with diminishing returns).
 By strategically sampling these high-value starting points, AceGRPO constructs an adaptive curriculum that concentrates computation on the agent’s evolving {Learning Zone}, preserving exploration diversity while improving training efficiency.

 Empirically, AceGRPO improves both sample efficiency and overall performance.
 On OpenAI's MLE-Bench-Lite~\cite{chan2024mle}, Ace-30B (trained with AceGRPO) establishes a new state-of-the-art among open-source large models across all metrics, while also exceeding the performance of proprietary frontier models on specific indicators.
 Specifically, we observe a 12.13\% improvement in medal rate compared to Deepseek V3.2 and a 24.25\% gain relative to the untrained baseline.
 Extensive analysis and ablation experiments confirm the robustness of AceGRPO and underscore the critical role of the Evolving Data Buffer and Adaptive Sampling.
+And our code is available at \href{https://anonymous.4open.science/r/AceGRPO}{https://anonymous.4open.science/r/AceGRPO}.

 Our key contributions are summarized as follows: \begin{itemize}[leftmargin=1em,itemsep=0pt,parsep=0.2em,topsep=0.0em,partopsep=0.0em] \item We propose \textbf{AceGRPO}, an adaptive RL framework that reformulates long-horizon MLE optimization as step-wise learning over an \textbf{Evolving Data Buffer}, enabling continuous self-evolution.